cysouw/diathesis/text/c06_adverbials.md

 ### Adjectives as resultative secondary predicates

 There is a different ~~resultative~~ construction with adjectival adverbs that superficially looks highly similar to the previous depictive examples, but it turns out to be a radically different construction.
-The adjectival adverb *leer* 'empty' in [@Next a] can be interpreted, like in the previous examples, as a depictive predicate with the meaning 'I have bought the store as it was empty' [@Next b].
-Alternatively, it can be interpreted resultatively with the meaning "I have bought everything that was in the store, with the result that the store was empty afterwards" [@Next c].
+The adjectival adverb *leer* 'empty' in [@next a] can be interpreted, like in the previous examples, as a depictive predicate with the meaning 'I have bought the store as it was empty' [@next b].
+Alternatively, it can be interpreted resultatively with the meaning "I have bought everything that was in the store, with the result that the store was empty afterwards" [@next c].

 :::ex
 a.
 Ich habe den Laden leer gekauft.